isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 ## 3. Samples

-### 3.1 CSP WebReasoner
+### 3.1 Petstore
-This sample illustrates a simple API for a problem solver.

-- The full OpenAPI description is provided in [csp-service.yml](./samples/CSP-WebReasoner/csp-service.yml).
-- The service provides a SLA described in [csp-sla.yml](./samples/CSP-WebReasoner/csp-sla.yml).

-### 3.2 Papamoscas
-This sample illustrates a simple Resource based API for Birds database.
+This sample illustrates a simple Resource based API for Pets database.

-- The full OpenAPI description is provided in [papamoscas-service.yml](./samples/papamoscas/papamoscas-service.yml).
+- The full OpenAPI description is provided in [petstore-service.yml](./samples/petstore/petstore-service.yml).
-- The service provides a SLA described in [papamoscas-sla.yml](./samples/papamoscas/papamoscas-sla.yml).
+- The service provides a SLA described in [petstore-sla.yml](./samples/petstore/petstore-sla.yml).

 ## 4. Specification